Ni7i/Ni7i/README.md

 ## 👨‍💻 Who am I?

-- 🧷 I can write **C#** – but Stack Overflow deserves most of the credit
+-  I can write **C#** – but Stack Overflow deserves most of the credit
-- 🗃️ I use **SQL** – usually with lots of trial and error
+-  I use **SQL** – usually with lots of trial and error
-- 🌐 I know **HTML**, but CSS still makes me question life choices
+-  I know **HTML**, but CSS still makes me question life choices
-- 🌬️ Currently learning **Tailwind CSS** – because regular CSS wasn’t confusing enough
+-  Currently learning **Tailwind CSS** – because regular CSS wasn’t confusing enough

 ---

 ## 🧠 What I actually do

-- 💥 Mostly learning by breaking things
+-  Mostly learning by breaking things
-- 🧪 Sometimes things work and I pretend it was on purpose
+-  Sometimes things work and I pretend it was on purpose
-- 🧸 Making small tools and ideas that probably no one will use (but I will!)
+-  Making small tools and ideas that probably no one will use (but I will!)

 ---

 ## 🔍 Currently exploring

-> 🎨 `Tailwind CSS` – why fight CSS when I can build beautiful layouts faster?
+>  `Tailwind CSS` – why fight CSS when I can build beautiful layouts faster?

-Also thinking a lot about:
-- 🧱 component-first thinking
-- 🧼 the difference between clean code and clever code
-- ⚙️ automation as a superpower

 ---

 ## 📬 Let’s connect